 - Schedule Annual Tune-Ups: A professional furnace tune-up by a local Bryant dealer ensures critical components like burners, heat exchangers, and safety switches are clean and functioning.

-- Change Filters Regularly: Replace standard filters every 1–3 months.
+- Change Filters Regularly: Replace standard filters every 1–3 months to maintain superior air quality and system reliability.

 - Seal Ductwork: Have a professional inspect your ducts for leaks to ensure you aren't heating the attic instead of your living room.